NAPLAN Reading Test Guide

 Recommended Reading Habits

 The best preparation for the reading test is regular reading at home.
 Encourage your child to read a variety of materials: books, news articles, magazines, biographies and information texts.
-Discussing what they've read builds comprehension skills naturally.
+Discussing what they've read — "Why did the character do that?", "What's the author's point of view?" — builds comprehension skills naturally and improves performance in every NAPLAN domain, not just reading.

 Related Guides